jimporter/mettle/doc/matchers.md

 can also use the `!` operator to invert a `match_result` and preserve its message.

+!!! note
-Note that, despite the name "mismatch message", it's useful to provide a message even on success, since a successful match can easily become a mismatch simply by using the `is_not` matcher.
+    Despite the name "mismatch message", it's useful to provide a message even on success, since a successful match can easily become a mismatch simply by using the `is_not` matcher.

 ### Starting from scratch